maawoo/TDC_thesis/source/04_results.md

 As mentioned in +@sec:data-selection, ascending and descending datasets for the Sentinel-1A/B satellites were provided by the Earth Observation department and were already processed to an ARD format as well.
 Through a Bash script that was also supplied for each scene, the individual steps of the original processing workflow could be retraced.
 In contrast to the workflow integrated in ARDCube, pyroSAR was utilized with the proprietary software GAMMA.
 In both cases, however, radiometrically terrain-corrected gamma nought backscatter data in accordance with the workflow presented by @Truckenbrodt2019 is produced. **Something something DEM.** The provided datasets had a volume of: 1494 scenes with a size of 460 GB, and 1218 scenes with a size of 404 GB for the ascending and descending datasets, respectively.

 To assure that these datasets are in the same geographic projection and tiling grid as the aforementioned optical datasets, the post-processing steps described in +@sec:modules were applied using the *process_ard* module.
 As a result of using the auxiliary FORCE module *force-cube*, some specifications related to the produced GeoTIFF file format are the same as described for the optical datasets, including compression algorithm, internal block size and BSQ encoding.
 The resulting scenes consist of two single-band GeoTIFF files, each containing the data specific to one of the polarisations: VV (Vertical send; Vertical receive) and VH (Vertical send; Horizontal receive).
 General metadata was provided as an additional XML file for each scene, and no additional, FORCE-specific metadata was written into the files during the post-processing steps.

-The combined size of ascending and descending datasets after all processing steps were performed is 229.5 GB.

 ### Projection & Tiling {#sec:projection}